I have been testing this Craftsman 5-drawer rolling tool box for a long time now, and feel like I have fully explored it.

 The cabinet has a footprint of 26.5″ wide (not including the handle), and 18″ deep.
 It’s spacious but also mobile.
 I see the smaller footprint – many cabinets now have 22″ or 24″ depths – as a benefit.

-Here’s a view of the side with the side – I like this version of the side handle better than the ones on my older Craftsman tool cabinets.
+Here’s a view of the side with the pull handle – I like this version of the side handle better than the ones on my older Craftsman tool cabinets and the shorter model.

 And here’s the back.